Blockchain Forensics and Compliance: Investigating Digital Assets for AML in Cyprus

 How Blockchain Forensics Supports AML Compliance

-By clustering wallet addresses, compliance officers may determine if their counterparty is linked to known criminal organizations or sanctioned persons.
+- Identification of High-Risk Wallets: By clustering wallet addresses, compliance officers may determine if their counterparty is linked to known criminal organizations or sanctioned people.

 Case Studies and Enforcement Trends

-- CySEC Sanctions a CASP (2023): A Cyprus CASP was fined for failing to identify an activity relating to a high-risk wallet and proceeding with payments toward ransomware.
+- CySEC Sanctions a CASP (2023): Binance, the largest crypto exchange in the world, registered in Cyprus as a CASP was fined and deregistered for failing to identify an activity relating to a high-risk wallet and proceeding with payments toward ransomware.
 The missing control was blockchain forensic analysis, which should have been applied.

 - FATF Grey Listing of Jurisdictions: Various countries have been labeled as jurisdictions with weak crypto oversight.
 As a consequence, the companies with a presence in these jurisdictions in Cyprus have been subjected to enhanced due diligence measures.